Marelli Holdings: History

 On August 25, 1938, Calsonic Corp. was founded as Nihon Radiator Manufacturing Company, Ltd., with radiators as its product line.
 Nagao Gentaro was its first president.
 In 1952, the company was renamed more simply as Nihon Radiator Company.
 Nissan Motor would purchase 60% of the company's share in April 1954 for the purpose of securing the supply of radiators.
 That same year, Nihon Radiator began producing mufflers, and a year later it began producing car heaters.

 The name "Calsonic" was first used in 1976 to refer to Nihon Radiator's first overseas manufacturing plant in California within the United States, combining the state's name with the word "sonic" from sonic speed to denote the company's dream of expansion.
 By 1988, Nihon Radiator changed its name to Calsonic Corporation in celebration of its 50th anniversary.

 Kansei Corp. was established on October 25, 1956 as Kanto Seiki Company, Ltd., spinning off of Nissan Motor with instrument clusters as its main product.
-In 1960, the company headquarters and manufacturing plant would be relocated from Akabane, Kita, Tokyo Metropolis to Ōmiya City, Saitama Prefecture (now Saitama City.
+In 1960, the company headquarters and manufacturing plant would be relocated from Akabane, Kita, Tokyo Metropolis to Ōmiya City, Saitama Prefecture (now Saitama City).

 On April 1, 2000, Calsonic and Kansei were merged to form Calsonic Kansei.
 Nissan increased its shareholding in the company from 27.6 percent to 41.7 percent in January 2005.

 On November 22, 2016, American investment firm KKR & Co. announced that it will purchase Calsonic Kansei for $4.5 billion, succeeding over rival private investment firms Bain Capital and MBK Partners.
 KKR stated that its intention in buying Calsonic Kansei would be to help its international expansion while the company's local Japanese market is shrinking.
 By March 23, 2017, KKR officially completed the tender offer for Calsonic Kansei.

 On October 22, 2018, Calsonic Kansei announced that it would be merged with components manufacturer Magneti Marelli from Fiat Chrysler Automobiles (FCA), acquired by the parent fund KKR for $7.1 billion (€6.2 billion).
 The news was mostly wrongly reported by the press as Calsonic Kansei purchasing Magneti Marelli, while the transaction happened between KKR and FCA.
 The company's previous bid of nearly $5.9 billion was deemed too low by FCA.
 By May 2019, Calsonic Kansei and Magneti Marelli united under one brand name, Marelli, as part of its strategy to compete on a global scale.

+On June 7, 2025, Marelli Holdings warned that it may file for Chapter 11 bankruptcy protection in the US.
+On June 11, 2025, Marelli Holdings filed for Chapter 11 bankruptcy protection with plans to eliminate debt and sell itself to new owners.